pookleblinky/PookRPG/henchpeople/teamwork.md

 - I trust XXX's fashion advice implicitly. (+1)
 - XXX and I share a secret injoke about the Boss (+1)
 - XXX has this annoying habit that bugs me every single day. (-1)

+# Experience is Cooperation

+PC's don't get more powerful in a vacuum.
+They get more powerful by cooperating with each other.

+When a player triggers the Synergize move to help another player's move, they roll their Teamwork stat toward the other player.
+If it's successful, this is tracked.
+After a move has been successfully helped 3 times, that move becomes permanently more powerful (a permanent +1 modifier, it does something special on 12+ rolls, etc).
+With more help, maybe a player can make a new move.